Focus on Workplace Wellbeing and Relationships in the Workplace to Build High-Performing Teams

 The Inc. article goes on to explain how modern technology, for all of its benefits, plays a big role in increasing isolation.
 Technology is vital to high business and operational performance.
 But to optimize both performance and employee happiness (which are closely linked), organizations have to foster human connections as well.

-Based on extensive research, the Surgeon General has created a framework for workplace mental health and well-being.
+Based on extensive research, the Surgeon General has created a framework for workplace mental health and wellbeing, including five crucial elements to workplace wellbeing.
 In introducing the framework, the Surgeon General’s website states, “Work affects both our physical and mental well-being—in good ways and bad.
 (In recent surveys) 84% of respondents said their workplace conditions had contributed to at least one mental health challenge (while) 81% of workers reported that they will be looking for workplaces that support mental health in the future.

 “These five essentials support workplaces as engines of well-being…Creating a plan to enact these practices can help strengthen the essentials of workplace well-being.”

-Note that workplace relationships (Connection & Community) are one of the five critical components in the model, working with and supporting the other elements.
+Note that relationships in the workplace (Connection & Community) are one of the five critical components in the model, working with and supporting the other elements.

 Obviously, applying this model in the workplace requires many things: leadership, executive buy-in and commitment, investment, and creativity among them.

-Team building and professional development programs can also play vital roles in enhancing workplace relationships as well as the four other elements in the Surgeon General’s model.
-Here’s how.
+Team building and professional development programs can also play vital roles in enhancing relationships in the workplace as well as the four other elements in the Surgeon General’s model.
+Here are the five elements of workplace wellbeing and how they can be impacted by team building strategies:

 Physical security is a big consideration of course, particularly given recent stories ranging from rude restaurant patrons to abusive air travelers.

-But psychological security is also crucial to workplace mental health and well-being.
-Our Emotional Intelligence Training workshop helps participants better understand their own emotions and the emotions of others to manage them constructively.
-The application of EI at work helps create a culture of trust, loyalty, enhanced social awareness, and honest and open communication.
+But psychological security is also crucial to workplace wellbeing and mental health.
+Effective Emotional Intelligence Training workshops help participants better understand their own emotions and the emotions of others to manage them constructively.
+The application of emotional intelligence at work helps create a culture of trust, loyalty, enhanced social awareness, and honest and open communication.

 As noted in a previous post here about how team building jumpstarts employee morale, every team building program incorporates four fundamental pillars: communication, collaboration, problem-solving, and leadership.
-Those pillars help employees build and enhance workplace relationships by working together to solve problems in a fun and challenging way, outside the normal context of work.
+Those pillars help employees build and enhance relationships in the workplace by working together to solve problems in a fun and challenging way, outside the normal context of work.

 Corporate social responsibility (CSR) programs specifically, in addition to incorporating those pillars, create a connection between the workplace and the wider community.
 Working together at events that benefit deserving nonprofits creates an emotionally powerful bond and shared experience among employees.